Engineering

 The system seems counterintuitive primarily because reviewers trained on linear converter-class models expect that Pout scales transparently with Pin at a single boundary.
 VENDOR.Max operates inside three boundary frames with the six-layer calculation stack, where the same classical electrodynamics applies at each layer, in a form appropriate to that layer.

-At the shared inductive coupling domain, the conservation closure ksec + kter + kloss = 1 enforces parallel-branch partition of the shared field power.
+At the shared inductive coupling domain, the partition identity ksec + kter + kloss = 1 enforces parallel-branch partition of the shared field power.
 Both secondary and tertiary branches extract independently from the same time-varying flux through Faraday induction.
 The same class of physics (field action on charged carriers within a structured electrodynamic boundary) operates in classical vacuum-tube devices and pulsed-power devices, with complete energy conservation in every case.

 At the complete device boundary, the energy balance remains standard, with conservation closure Rboundary → 0 within measurement uncertainty.
 Once the correct boundary frame is selected and the correct formula applied to each layer, the apparent counterintuition disappears.

 A common engineering shorthand describes a circuit as “source pushes electrons → electrons carry energy → electrons deliver energy to the load”.
-This shorthand is pedagogically convenient but physically inaccurate.
+This shorthand is pedagogically convenient but physically incomplete.
 When applied to nonlinear electrodynamic regimes with resonant accumulation, discharge conductivity, feedback topology, and field coupling, the model breaks — and VENDOR.Max begins to look like magic.

 What actually carries energy — the Poynting vector.
 Within the standard Maxwell–Lorentz description, the carrier of electromagnetic energy is the electromagnetic field, not the electron.
 The energy flux is described by the Poynting vector: